 Exclusion of health care workers with a known close contact to a COVID-19 case

 The CDC published Interim Guidance for Risk Assessment and Public Health Management of Healthcare Personnel with Potential Exposure in a Healthcare Setting to Patients with Coronavirus Disease 2019 providing a framework for assessing the risk of COVID-19 based on different types of exposures in healthcare settings.
 Recommendations for excluding staff from work depend on the type of exposure and PPE.
 In general, HCWs with prolonged contact to a COVID-19 positive individual without the use of certain PPE should be excluded from work for 14 days, during which they should monitor for fever or symptoms consistent with COVID-19.
-If any HCW reports symptoms during this 14 day period, they should immediately contact their established point of contact (e.g., occupational health program) to arrange for medical evaluation and testing (see above for guidance on return to work).
+If any HCW reports symptoms during this 14 day period, they should immediately contact their established point of contact (for example, occupational health program) to arrange for medical evaluation and testing (see above for guidance on return to work).

 Decisions to allow exposed HCWs to continue to work while asymptomatic should be made after a systematic review of the facility’s staffing and other resources.
 Facilities are encouraged to continue to exclude exposed staff when possible.
 Communication and coordination with the facility’s local health department is important.